-relay key switch interface
+heavy gauge relay interface

-The heavy gauge wires leading from the relay satellite are used to energize high current circuits in the vehicle.
+The heavy gauge wires are used to energize high current circuits in the vehicle.
 It is crucial that these connections are made correctly so that they are capable of handling the current demands.
 For this reason, scotch locks, T-taps and other such connectors should not be used.